biobakery/humann/doc/UserManual.md

     * ``$ python setup.py minpath ``
     * If you would like to update the glpk required by MinPath, add the option ``--update-glpk`` to the MinPath install command.
+    * The glpk update is required if you are running on Mac OS and it will require gcc and make.

 3. Install HUMAnN2